cyishere/zhouzhou-rocks/src/pages/about.md

 Hello!
 It's a pleasure to meet you here!
 I am Zhou Zhou, you can call me Jojo.

 I am a Chinese screenwriter.
-Though this doesn't from the beginning.

-When I was 17, I received an offer from Beijing Normal University to study film and stepped out of music.
-That's an incredible four years of film studies as a student.
-After graduation, I got my first job as a screenwriter.
+After graduating from Beijing Normal University, I got my first job as a screenwriter.
 I joined a comedy crew in Hunan.
 Unfortunately, I failed because I couldn't stand the weather.
-Then I went back to Beijing to get things going.
+I finished one season's writing, and then I went back to Beijing to get things going.

-I resumed writing screenplays and making short films after producing some commercials and promos to support myself as a filmmaker and writer.
+I resumed writing screenplays and making short films after producing some commercials and promos.
 Yang Qin's Weekend(a short film)sparked my passion for writing.
-My friends and I had written some screenplays until 2018, and we were stuck.
+My friends and I had written some screenplays from 2014 until 2018, and we were stuck.
 We started looking for a way out.
-I am now a graduate student at Beijing Film Academy, where I am majoring in screenwriting and beginning my screenwriting career.
+I graduated from Beijing Film Academy after majoring in screenwriting for three years, and now I just start my screenwriting career.

-During the process of learning to write screenplays, I've been testing the waters in several genres.
-I'm realizing that I'm really into the Culture Differences subject and creating Asian (particularly female) stories.
-Not only does some cultural clash always emerges in my daily life, but it also more and more friends of mine moved/immigrated to another country to live, I observed their happiness and hardships in their life, which all touched and hit me profoundly.
+I've been testing the waters in several genres while learning to write screenplays.
+I'm realizing that I'm extremely into the subject of Culture Differences and creating Asian (especially female) stories.
+Not only does some cultural conflict always appear in my daily life, but as more of my friends moved/immigrated to another nation to live, I witnessed their delight and sufferings, which all impacted and hit me profoundly.

-Since 2021, I've made a conscious effort to write in English in order to advance.

 Here are some of the things I've done：